aadilmallick/my-notes-docusaurus/docs/js-cookbook/03-workers.md

 - **service workers**: act as a proxy for all network requests for the app

 ## Dedicated workers

+Dedicated workers are how you multithread in javascript, where each worker can get its own core.
+If you have 8 cores on your machine, then you can run 8 workers in parallel at a time.
 ### Dedicated Worker basics

 Workers are a way of multithreading in JavaScript, where you can delegate expensive tasks to be performed by a **worker**, which works in the background much like a service worker.